kloener/visor-android/README.md

 - add custom color modes: black on white with enhanced contrast, white on black, yellow on blue and blue on yellow.
 - added background thread to handle image processing
+- added original buttons from the iOS app

 Version 0.3 (2015-08)